aymane-maghouti/Mobile-Data-Hive-Insights/README.md

 `Apache Hive`: Employed as the datawarehouse solution in this project, also for data processing and analysis using Hive Query Language(HiveQL).

-`Apache Derby`:   used ad embedded database for storing the Hive Metastore.
+`Apache Derby`:   used as embedded database for storing the Hive Metastore.

 `Hadoop Ecosystem (HDFS)`: the data, stored in hive datawarehouse, is actually stored in Hadoop Distributed File System (HDFS).